renatawong/renatawong/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on quantum computation for drug discovery, and many other things
+- 🔭 I’m currently working in quantum information, AI applications in healthcare, and many other things
+- - 🌱 I’m currently learning Spanish
 - 📫 How to reach me: renata.wong@cgu.edu.tw.
 See also my lab website: https://renatawong.github.io.

 <!--